Cincinnati-Design-LAB/architour/src/content/buildings/public-library-of-cincinnati-and-hamilton-county.md

 architect: Woodie Garber & Associates
 associate_architect: Samual Hannaford & Sons
 original_function: Public library
-significance: >-
-  Widely recognized as Woodie Garber's finest work, the library was nationally acclaimed for its modernist design, the façade's expressiveness of its internal functions, and its honesty of material expression.
 unique_features: 12th largest library collection in the US
 renovations: >-
   Expansion of the library to the north and renovation of the original building